Fasting for Better Health: A Complete Guide

 Conclusion

 Digestive enzymes play a crucial role not only in improving digestion and nutrient absorption, but also potentially in promoting autophagy, especially during fasting.
-By understanding and harnessing the unique properties of these enzymes, we can better support the body's natural processes for health and well-being.
+By understanding and utilizing the unique properties of these enzymes, we can better support the body's natural processes for health and well-being.

 11. Useful supplements during fasting